 [Course work to be submitted in the final year.]
 A thesis on a topic of the candidate's choosing of not more than 12,000 words (including footnotes, but excluding bibliography and appendices).
 The thesis should normally include an investigation of relevant printed or unprinted primary historical sources, and must include proper footnotes and a bibliography.
 The thesis should conform to the standards of academic presentation prescribed in the course handbook.
-Two copies of the completed thesis must be submitted digitally via Inspera by 12 noon on Friday 10th March 2023.
+Two copies of the completed thesis must be submitted digitally via Inspera by 12 noon on Friday 14th March 2025 (Friday of week 8 of Hilary Term).